Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Hemp seed oil is another popular carrier oil for CBD, though the shelf life is a lot shorter than MCT.
 Hemp seed oil, if properly stored, can last up to a year, though this is the high end; once exposed to air and outside elements, this number drops considerably.

 Hemp seed oil is, however, one of the most nutritional options for a CBD carrier oil.
-Rich in vitamins and essential nutrients, hemp seeds are a superfood; science shows that it may reduce heart disease, reduces inflammation, and contains antibacterial and antioxidant properties.
+Rich in vitamins and essential nutrients, hemp seeds are a superfood; science shows it may reduce heart disease, reduce inflammation, and contains antibacterial and antioxidant properties.

-Many people believe that using oils or tinctures that employ hemp seed oil as the carrier increases the Entourage Effect.
+Many people believe that using oils or tinctures that employ hemp seed oil as the carrier improves the Entourage Effect.
 This is where all parts of the plant work better together and are more effective than the separate parts.
-While the research on this isn’t conclusive, it’s still something to consider if you’re looking for the “whole-plant” experience.
+While the research on this isn’t conclusive, it’s still something to consider if you want the “whole-plant” experience.

 Olive Oil and CBD

 Another option as a carrier oil for CBD is olive oil, though it isn’t as widely used.
 Olive oil has a larger molecular structure and is, therefore, harder for the body to absorb.
-It tends to solidify at colder temperatures and has a much stronger flavor to it that many people are averse to.
+It tends to solidify at colder temperatures and has a much stronger flavor that many people find off-putting.

 The health benefits of olive oil have been widely studied and may help prevent heart disease and aid in type two diabetes and Alzheimer’s.